DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/task-script.md

 This script will narrate the text: `This is a basic task script!` to the player attached to the script.
 If you use the `/ex` command to run this script - specifically, by running `/ex run example_task` in-game, *you* will be the attached player.

+Note that this script sample is highlighted in green.
+That means it's good enough that you could copy/paste it and it will work.
+Farther down this page there's a script example highlighted in blue, meaning it's a good example but some part needs to be filled in.
+Later on you'll see examples in red, indicating that those examples are what to *not* do.
+For more information on this highlighting system, refer to [This Guide - Sample Scripts](/guides/this-guide/sample-scripts).

 ### Building Your First Task Script in VS Code

-Previously, you've learned [how to create an environment in VS Code](/guides/first-steps/script-editor), the editor that we recommend for writing Denizen scripts.
+Previously, you've learned [how to set up VS Code](/guides/first-steps/script-editor), the editor that we recommend for writing Denizen scripts.

 #### Creating the File